 SLA Insights Integration Across Sales, Service, and Field Service

-The architecture here requires Platform Events as the connective tissue.
+Platform Events are the connective tissue here.
 When SLA breach risk is detected (say, a case has been open for 3 hours against a 4-hour SLA), a Platform Event fires.
 That event triggers updates in all three clouds simultaneously: the case gets a priority flag in Service Cloud, the work order in Field Service gets escalated, and the account record in Sales Cloud gets an activity logged for the AE.

 The Agentforce layer sits on top of this.
 The agent serving the field technician can see SLA status because it’s reading from the Unified Individual in Data Cloud, which has a Calculated Insight for current SLA exposure.
 The agent serving the service rep can surface the same data.
 The agent serving the AE can proactively flag renewal risk when SLA breach history is high.